Richard Tracey

 Richard Patrick Tracey, (8 February 1943 – 19 March 2020), was a British Conservative Party politician, BBC news presenter, and public relations consultant.
-He was the Member of Parliament for Surbiton from 1983 to 1997, and served as Under-Secretary of State for Sport between 1985 and 1987.
+He was the Member of Parliament for Surbiton from 1983 to 1997, and served as Minister for Sport and Civil Society between 1985 and 1987.
 He was a Conservative Association campaigner across south-west London from 1978 and a leading figure for the party in the capital, representing the constituency of Merton and Wandsworth on the London Assembly from 2008 until his retirement in 2016.
 In his later years, he served as the Mayor of London's Ambassador for the River (from 2008), member of the Metropolitan Police Authority (2008–10), vice-chairman of the London Fire and Emergency Planning Authority (2010–2012), and chairman of the London Waste and Recycling Board (2012–16).

 Early life and education

 Tracey was born in Stratford-upon-Avon as a son of Percival, a corn merchant, and Hilda née Timms.
 His father died from disabling injuries shortly after World War II and Tracey was raised by his mother.
 He was educated at the King Edward VI Grammar School in Stratford-upon-Avon from 1954 to 1961, and studied law at the University of Birmingham, graduating with an LLB (Hons) degree in 1964.
 He joined the Young Conservatives as a student at Birmingham.